antebachmann/Datastory/index.md

 Looking at a gender distribution of emotions, we note that three subjects are similar, with women being slightly less neutral every time, but not by much.
 The interesting thing here is the jump in negativity on the gender equality issue.
 This is interesting, as we see that neither matter nor social group is a good predictor alone, **some groups are especially sensitive on some issues.**

-Another grouping one might be tempted to use is nationality, but this falls a little short, as we would need to operate over multiple languages with datasets obtained through similar methodologies to make a fair international assesment.
+Another grouping one might be tempted to use is nationality, but this falls a little short, as we would need to operate over multiple languages with datasets obtained through similar methodologies to make a fair international assessment.
 Yet, there is an angle of analysis we can consider and that is comparing different extractions of data, by simply noting differences between different aspects of the dataset, we manage to negate some sources of bias.
 An easy example would be to compare countries in respect to gun control, climate change, and gender equality:

 ![Figure 3: sentiment by country](/images/fig3.png)
 ![Figure 4: sentiment by country](/images/fig4.png)